Clouder0/python-template/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Don't forget to see our [Contributing Guidelines](https://github.com/Clouder0/siyuanhelper/blob/main/CONTRIBUTING.md) for details.
+Don't forget to see our [Contributing Guidelines](https://github.com/Clouder0/python-template/blob/main/CONTRIBUTING.md) for details.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 🙏 Acknowledgment

-There are various open source projects that siyuanhelper depends on, without which this tool wouldn't exist.
+There are various open source projects that python-template depends on, without which this tool wouldn't exist.
 Credits to them!

 - [aiohttp](https://github.com/aio-libs/aiohttp), Apache License 2.0